Derek Lyng: Under-20

 After stepping down as a selector with the Kilkenny senior team, Lyng was ratified as D. J. Carey's successor as manager of the Kilkenny under-20 hurling team on 14 October 2019.

 Lyng got his team off to a great start in 2022 winning the Leinster Under 20 Championship over Wexford by one point.
 Lyng, followed this with All Ireland success as Kilkenny won the Under 20 Championship with a win over Limerick for the first time since 2008.

+Senior

 On 4 August 2022, Lyng stepped down as under-20 manager as he returned to the Kilkenny senior team as manager.